Sign in

 Answer

-Nicholas Campanella's questions to Talen Energy Corp (TLN) leadership
+Nicholas Campanella's questions to Talen Energy (TLN) leadership

-Nicholas Campanella of Barclays inquired about the recent 75-megawatt increase at the Susquehanna nuclear unit, asking if it was incremental to nameplate capacity.
-He also asked about the progress of the $500 million share repurchase program and the company's strategy given the stock's recent performance.
+Nicholas Campanella of Barclays inquired about the recent 75-megawatt performance recovery at the Susquehanna nuclear plant and whether it should be considered an increase to nameplate capacity.
+He also asked if Talen remains on track for its $500 million share repurchase target for the year.

 Answer

-Nicholas Campanella's questions to Pinnacle West Capital Corp (PNW) leadership
+Nicholas Campanella's questions to PINNACLE WEST CAPITAL (PNW) leadership

 Nicholas Campanella asked about the expected evolution of regulatory lag through 2028 following the current rate case, the total generation capacity unlocked by the new pipeline, and whether the gain from the Eldorado investment was included in the initial guidance.